-A small pedestal table is also provided and may be fitted into the hole provided in the floor when required.
-This table top and leg are stored in the wardrobe.
+A large table with folding legs is supplied with your vehicle and is stored in the wardrobe, or dedicated slide out rack in the case of the EB model.
+On some models a smaller pedestal leg table is also supplied and this may be fitted into holes in the floor as an alternative.
+This table top and leg are also stored in the wardrobe.

 Caution: Ensure that the folding legs are locked in place before using the table.
-The table(s) must be stored securely when the vehicle is in motion
+The table(s) must be stored securely when the vehicle is in motion.